Sickle cell disease is a condition in which red blood cells are not shaped as they

 People with sickle cell disease can have pain when blood can't get to parts of

 Pain may happen in any part of the body and may be brought on by cold, stress,

 illness, or dehydration.
+The pain

-be managed at home.
+at home.
 But someone with severe pain might need treatment in a hospital.

 People with sickle cell disease often have a low number of red blood cells, or

-of anemia include:
+anemia.
+Signs of anemia

 paleness, often seen in the skin, lips, or nailbeds